 What Is a Second Mortgage?

-A second mortgage is a loan that uses your home as collateral, similar to a loan you might have used to purchase your home.
+A second mortgage is a loan that uses your home as collateral, similar to the loan you used to purchase your home.
 The loan is known as a second mortgage because your purchase loan is typically the first loan in line to be repaid if your home goes into foreclosure.

-Second mortgages can come in several different forms.
+Second mortgages can come in several different forms:

-Lump sum: A standard second mortgage is a one-time loan that provides a lump sum of money you can use for whatever you want.
+- A lump sum: A standard second mortgage is a one-time home equity loan that provides a lump sum of money that you can use for whatever you want.
 With that type of loan, you'll repay the loan gradually over time, often with fixed monthly payments.
 With each payment, you pay a portion of the interest costs and a portion of your loan balance in a process called amortization.

-Line of credit: It's also possible to borrow using a line of credit, or a pool of money that you can draw from.
+- A line of credit: It's also possible to borrow using a line of credit or a pool of money that you can draw from.
 With that type of loan, you're never required to take any money—but you have the option to do so if you want to.
 Your lender sets a maximum borrowing limit, and you can continue borrowing (multiple times) until you reach that maximum limit.
 As with a credit card, you can repay and borrow over and over.

 Advantages of Second Mortgages